 (Note that “Of course not, that’s just stupid” was not one of your options.)

-Since you will usually know at least a little bit about who is being onboarded, you can pay special attention to what different types of customers (industries, use cases etc.) are asking about to see if your solution is meeting their specific needs (and doing so in an obvious-enough manner).
+Since you will usually know at least a little bit about who is being onboarded, you can pay special attention to what different types of customers (industries, use cases etc.) are asking about to see if your solution is meeting their specific needs.

 Frequently Asked Questions